-- the collateralised financing stress test: this stress test focuses on collateralised financing activities and more specifically on weak counterparties.
-It applies a dislocation shock to several asset classes with the assumption of extremely tight liquidity conditions.
-Collateral and counterparty default rates are stressed concomitantly, taking into account any consanguinity with the collateral posted; - the adverse stress test on hedge funds and proprietary trading groups (PTG): this stress test applies three pairs of stress scenarios to all market transactions generating replacement regarding this type of counterparty.
+• the adverse stress test on hedge funds and proprietary trading groups (PTG): this stress test applies three pairs of stress scenarios to all market transactions generating replacement regarding this type of counterparty.
+Each set of scenarios consists of a short-term significant losses.
+Accordingly, this approach determine the historical scenarios used for the test.
+This set of scenarios is also the subject of two new historical scenarios related to the subject of the subject of groups (PTG): this stress test applies three pairs of stress scenarios to all market transactions generating replacement regarding this type of counterparty.
 Each set of scenarios consists of a short-term scenario (scenario derived from the Market Stress Test) applied to positions with margin calls, and a long-term scenario (whose shocks are generally more severe) for positions without margin calls.
-Stressed current exposures are weighted by the probability of default of each counterparty and by the loss given default (LGD), then aggregated. ▲
+Stressed current exposures are weighted by the probability of default of each counterparty and by the loss given default (LGD), then aggregated.